From Political Propaganda to Alcohol: Prohibited Products in TV Adverts

 And finally, you won’t be able to use affiliate marketing on this platform.
 It is an advertising model where a company selling some good or service gives a third-party product or service for free.
 They do so because this 3rd party company incentivises them so they have more traffic and leads to their website.

 When advertising on Facebook, you will need to know that if your ad links to a landing page with weapons, you won’t be able to put that ad out.
+This policy aims to prevent the sale and distribution of weapons through the platform.

 And finally, there’s a prohibition on selling body parts on Facebook.
 Yes, you have read right, this rule exists.